 04 of 05

-Dandelion has gentle, pain relieving qualities.
-I use it in my muscle rub and keep it on hand all year round.
+Dandelion has gentle pain relieving qualities.
 This easy to make herbal remedy works great and really works for those garden sore muscles.

 After making your infused oil, make a simple herbal salve or balm.
 This is much neater for carrying around in your purse or bag.
 Salves like this make wonderful gifts as well.
 I like to scent mine with a bit of lavender essential oil.
 Now you have a secret of mine that sells well at craft shows and is always a welcome gift.Continue to 5 of 5 below.